uoftgasa/uoftgasa.github.io/markdown/index.md

 		- AST1501Y and AST1500Y: at the end of each month after the project proposal
 - **Submit research report**
 	- If the project led to publication (either in prep, submitted or accepted) this may be submitted in lieu of a report
-	- No more than 10 pages describing the outcome of the project
+	- No more than 10 pages describing the outcome of the project, typically following the IMRAD format
 	- *Deadline*
 		- AST1501Y: by the end of April
 		- AST1500Y: by the end of August